Abinesh-Srinivasan/NesharoXTracker-ReactNative/README.md

 ## Tools & Technologies

-- **Expo React Native**: For building the Cross Platform Mobile Application for both Android and IOS.
+- **Expo React Native**: For building the Cross Platform Mobile Application for both Android and iOS.
 - **NativeWind**: For styling and creating responsive designs.
 - **Mobile Sharing Integration**: For exporting data through mobile apps.